 Medical practitioners may prescribe medications such as vitamins depending on their findings after examining you.
 They could provide this, or they could tell you to buy them yourself in cases where certain tests require it, such as for your cholesterol level.

-Your doctor would be able to provide you with a customized routine and recommend ways on how to maintain it based on their findings after examining you.
+Your doctor would be able to provide you with a customized routine.
+He can recommend ways how to maintain it based on their findings after examining you.
 For instance, if they find out that you have diabetes and high blood pressure, they might tell you to exercise within predetermined time periods and at specific intensities in order to help lower those factors.

-This includes instructions on how to perform specific exercises or routines targeted towards improving a particular part of your body’s function.
+This includes instructions on performing specific exercises or routines targeted toward improving a particular part of your body’s function.
 It also entails instructions regarding what types of foods you should be eating to help improve/maintain good health and information on techniques that can help lower your blood pressure or increase muscle strength.

 In order to make sure that you get the most out of these assessments and the information they provide, it is essential for you to be honest with your doctor about all the information required.
 It might be hard at first, but it will pay off in the long run as they can provide you with a safe and effective program that you can then follow through with to achieve your desired results.